Giving at FPC

 Our new Glory to God hymnals arrive in Sanctuary services May 20!

 You can dedicate an honor/memorial card to be placed inside the front cover of a new hymnal.
-What a great Mother's Day gift!
+What a great way to honor the faith of our fathers this Father's Day!
 The $50 contribution for each dedication will go to the ongoing expenses of our music program.

 The 1824 Fund (named after the year we were founded) is for people who find it easier to set up regular contributions via checking, PayPal, credit card or other accounts via computer, tablet, phone, etc. Set up your giving here.
 Here are some instructions (pdf) if you need help setting up your account.